History of Standard Chinese: Republican era codification

+Originally, intellectuals such Qian Xuantong, Peng Qingpeng, and Liu Fu had supported the idea of a synthesis of different elements into Beijing Mandarin to create a genuinely national form of speech, comparing the composite nature to Esperanto, although their opponents called it "fabricated Mandarin" or "blue-green Mandarin" (an expression meaning "neither here nor there").
+Critics argued that if the national government could represent the entire nation, the language of the seat of government could also represent the entire nation, in line with use of the Tokyo Yamanote dialect and Parisian French for national standards.
+The Old National Pronunciation also combined various phonological features which were historically or diatopically contradictory, making the standard unsuitable for use.
+Due to the problems caused by the lack of native speakers for the composite Old National Pronunciation, members of the Preparatory Committee on the Unification of the National Language in 1925 (including many who had supported the hybrid pronunciation) proposed to standardise the pronunciation on the speech of middle school-educated Beijing residents.
+In 1927, Chiang Kai Shek, who had recently captured central China after the Northern Expedition, ordered all official communication, education and media to switch to Beijing-based speech as the new standard pronunciation.

 Meanwhile, vernacular literature continued to develop apace, despite the lack of a standardized pronunciation.
-Gradually, the members of the National Language Commission came to settle upon the Beijing dialect which became the major source of standard national pronunciation, due to the status of that dialect as a prestigious dialect.
+Gradually, the members of the National Language Commission came to settle upon the Beijing dialect which became the major source of standard national pronunciation, due to Beijing's status as a prestige dialect.
 In 1932, the commission published the Vocabulary of National Pronunciation for Everyday Use, with little fanfare or official pronunciation.
-This dictionary was similar to the previous published one, now known as the Old National Pronunciation, except that it normalized the pronunciations for all characters into the pronunciation of the Beijing dialect.
+This dictionary was similar to the previously published Old National Pronunciation, except that it normalized the pronunciations for all characters to the pronunciation of the Beijing dialect.
 Despite efforts by some factions to recognize and promote southern Chinese varieties as well, the Kuomintang strongly promoted Guoyu as the one national language and censored and arrested opponents of this movement, continuing this through the wartime years.
 Elements from other dialects continue to exist in the standard language, but as exceptions rather than the rule.
+The 1932 standard was based on the speech of educated Beijing residents, and uses more yangping tone for the old voiceless checked tone syllables (seemingly imitations of Central Plains Mandarin) than previous and later codifications of Beijing Mandarin.
+This list remains the standard used in Taiwan.